semhoun/TFT-MoodeCoverArt/README.md

 ```
 Install the TFT driver.

-I have forked the Pimoroni driver and modified it to work with other ST7789 boards.
+[rusconi](https://github.com/rusconi) have forked the Pimoroni driver and modified it to work with other ST7789 boards.
 Install it with the following command:

 ```
 sudo pip3 install RPI-ST7789